kform-dev/choreo-examples/hello-world/README.md

 Did you notice none of this required a kubernetes cluster?
 Choreo applies the kubernetes principles w/o imposing all the kubernetes container orchestration primitives.

-Try changing the business logic from `Hello Choreo` to `hello <your name>` and execute the business logic again
+Try changing the business logic from `Hello choreo` to `hello <your name>` and execute the business logic again

 ```python
 def reconcile(self):